AnimaTardeb/Meiogenix-UGDR/README.md

 ## Requirements & Obtaining ##

 * Python 2.7 and higher.
-* Samtools, BWA, Picard and freebayes
+* Samtools, BWA, GATK and freebayes
 * Varient Calling Files (VCF) ([More informations about VCF file format](http://www.1000genomes.org/wiki/Analysis/vcf4.0)).
 * To download UGDR, please use git to clone or download via:
 ```